ovenstore/nixos-config/README.md

 ### Other Useful Things
 - For my shell I use Bash with Atuin, EZA, Zoxide, and Starship among other tools.
 See `home-manager/modules/shell/` for other shell related apps.
+- This configuration currently uses SDDM as a display manager, but I am going to switch to an implementation of Greetd at some point.
-- I have a few key remappings done using Keyd in my `system/` directory.
+- There are a few key remappings done using Keyd in my `system/` directory.
 - This config uses **Nix Helper (NH)** with shell aliases for cleaner rebuild commands and automated garbage collection.
 This configuration is also found in the `system/` directory.

 ## 📂 Configuration Structure